Achieving Regulatory Compliance with Salesforce

 Key Person Risk

-Per the Fair Lending Act, the process of benchmarking a loan requires taking thousands of past loans over a specified time period and comparing the average loan amounts, durations and rates, filtered by the state in which the customer lives.
-In this case, the client’s data had to be stored, updated, and easily accessed multiple times a day by multiple users.
-To satisfy these objectives, Kenway primarily focused efforts in three areas:
+Per the Fair Lending Act, each time a loan application is completed, a benchmarking analysis needs to be conducted.
+The process of benchmarking requires an analysis of thousands of past loans over a specified period to compare the average loan amounts, durations and rates, filtered by the state in which the customer lives.
+To meet this requirement, the client’s data had to be stored, updated and easily accessed multiple times a day by multiple users.
+To satisfy these objectives and remove the pain points identified, Kenway focused efforts in three primary areas:

 Salesforce UI Improvements

 Kenway created several custom objects based on the intake form used in the past to ensure the user experience was consistent in the new automated tool.
 These newly configured Salesforce objects allowed for direct data inputs and, therefore, eliminated paper forms, the need to rekey data, and the constant back-and-forth emails.
 To ensure accuracy of data entered, Data Governance measures (requiring certain fields, account hierarchies, permissions, etc.) were incorporated into the automated process.
 Additionally, Kenway created complex custom workflows to move the approval through each step of the process swiftly.
 Kenway worked with the client to iterate on the design and incorporate user feedback gathered during the development of its unique Salesforce Path and other Visualforce pages to optimize the user interface design and experience.